libvips/libvips/_posts/2023-10-10-What's-new-in-8.15.md

 Will copy a JPEG image, keep any ICC profile and EXIF metadata, but delete everything else, such as XMP and IPTC.
 Use `keep=none` to remove everything.
+This new colon syntax for flag options works everywhere, including in language bindings.

 We've added a new `bitdepth` metadata item which all loaders and savers now support, and deprecated the old `palette-bit-depth` and `heif-bitdepth`